China Compulsory Certification (CCC) System

 The scope of testing of CCC products that can be undertaken by Hong Kong testing organisations will be expanded from products processed or manufactured in the Mainland or processed in Hong Kong to products processed or manufactured in any place (including places outside China), with effect from 1 June 2020

-Hong Kong testing laboratories shall apply for accreditation by Hong Kong Accreditation Service (HKAS) under Hong Kong Laboratory Accreditation Scheme in accordance with the Implementation Guide for Amendment Agreement as published by the Certification and Accreditation Administration of the People's Republic of China (CNCA), including:
+Hong Kong testing laboratories shall apply to Hong Kong Accreditation Service (HKAS) for accreditation under Hong Kong Laboratory Accreditation Scheme to demonstrate their conformity with the competence requirements given in the Implementation Guide for Amendment Agreement as published by the Certification and Accreditation Administration of the People's Republic of China (CNCA), including:

 - Accreditation requirements as specified in HOKLAS SC-45

-- Relevant requirements in Article 11 of the Measures for the Administration of Certification Bodies, Inspection Bodies and Laboratories under the China Compulsory Certification System
+- Relevant requirements in Article 10 of the Measures for the Administration of Certification Bodies and Laboratories under the China Compulsory Certification System

 - Relevant Guidance on the Application of Accreditation Criteria of the China National Accreditation Service for Conformity Assessment